FLEER BASEBALL CARDS OVER THE YEARS

 Fleer’s baseball card production hit many challenges in the 2000s.
 After losing the MLB license again in 2001, they issued lower quality trading cards through the Fleer Showcase brand until 2005.
 In 2007, Fleer was purchased by Leaf Trading Cards who continued putting out baseball cards until 2016.
 Quality suffered and distribution was problematic.
 Fleer brand recognition declined sharply during this period.
 Their final produced set was the 2016 Fleer Showcase which received poor reviews.

-Read also: TOPPS BASEBALL CARDS BUY
+Read also: MOST POPULAR BASEBALL CARDS TODAY

 Since 2016, the Fleer brand name has been dormant with no new baseball card releases.
 The iconic Fleer logo and its significance to the hobby remains.
 Given trends of retro product lines and throwback designs becoming popular again, there is potential the Fleer brand could be revived by new ownership.
 They hold a special place in memorabilia history for pioneering innovative designs, affordable sets, and capturing the stars of past generations.
 Fleer cards remain popular with collectors who enjoy the connection to baseball’s nostalgic past.
 Only time will tell if new Fleer cardboard might grace hobby shop shelves once more in the future.